 Is your teamwork problematic?

 - Money management leading to money problems

 - Handling family traditions, holidays, special occasions

 - Disciplining children

-In John Gottman's, book Why Marriages Succeed or Fail (1994), he summarizes four ways of interacting, which can quickly erode positive feelings and mutual respect.
-These include:
+In one of John Gottman's books, he summarizes four ways of interacting, which can quickly erode positive feelings and mutual respect.